 How much to take

-In adults and children over 12 years, the usual dose of Metermine is one capsule every day.
+In adults and adolescents over 12 years, the usual dose of Metermine is one capsule every day.
 However, your doctor will prescribe the right dose for you.

 How to take it